 - 1. Have the student read the story aloud. - 2.
 Decide which role the student would like to act out. - 3.
 If costuming/prop materials are available, the student should incorporate these into their retelling. - 4.
 Emphasize with the student, that they will be using their movements and gestures to convey emotion in their acting. - 5.
-The student will then perform the scene, and afterwards, write a one paragraph reflection about their performance.
+The student will then perform the scene for an audience.